 Palliative Care Research Network Symposiums

 The Annual Palliative Care Research Network Symposium offers researchers opportunities to learn from global experts, share and exchange knowledge and network with peers.
-Information about the 2018 Symposium can be found below, programmes for past event can be found at the bottom of the page.
+Information about the 2019 Symposium can be found below, programmes for past event can be found at the bottom of the page.

-The day provided valuable insights and perspectives from international speakers and panel discussions with 76 people attending from the island of Ireland including people with life limiting conditions, family carers, researchers, health care professionals, legal and advocacy professionals, service providers, policy makers, charity organisations, funders and interested citizens.
+The day provided valuable insights and perspectives from international speakers and panel discussions with people attending from the island of Ireland and internationally including family carers, researchers, health care professionals, legal and advocacy professionals, service providers, policy makers, charity organisations, funders and interested citizens.

 For More Information

-Watch all the presentations from the seminar: link
+Watch video presentations from the symposium: link

 If you have any queries or comments about the symposium please contact Dr Mary Rabbitte, Research Programme Manager AIIHPC at email@example.com.

 - PCRN Symposium 2018

 - PCRN Symposium 2017

 - PCRN Agenda 2016